yentheng0110/tp/docs/UserGuide.md

 ## Deleting a Patient Appointment
 Delete an appointment for a patient on the date and time\
 Format: appointment ic/NRIC date/DATE time/TIME \
-Note: Deleting a Patient Appointment is case-insensitive
+Note: Deleting a Patient Appointment is case-insensitive.

 #### Extra Information
 Date format is in DD-MM-YYYY and Time format is in HH:mm